Gloria Anzaldúa: Archives

-Housed at the Nettie Lee Benson Latin American Collection at the University of Texas at Austin, the Gloria Evangelina Anzaldúa Papers, 1942-2004 contains over 125 feet of published and unpublished materials including manuscripts, poetry, drawings, recorded lectures, and other archival resources.
+Housed at the Nettie Lee Benson Latin American Collection at the University of Texas at Austin, the Gloria Evangelina Anzaldúa Papers, 1942–2004 contains more than 125 feet of published and unpublished materials including manuscripts, poetry, drawings, recorded lectures, and other archival resources.
 AnaLouise Keating is one of the Anzaldúa Trust's trustees.
 Anzaldúa maintained a collection of figurines, masks, rattles, candles, and other ephemera used as altar (altares) objects at her home in Santa Cruz, California.
 These altares were an integral part of her spiritual life and creative process as a writer.
 The altar collection is presently housed by the Special Collections department of the University Library at the University of California, Santa Cruz.